 Thornton Creek Basin - Sewer Study and Upgrade

-King County is continuing field inspections for the Thornton Creek Basin Sewer Study and Upgrade project.
-As part of the field inspections, we will conduct smoke testing in July and August in five small geographic areas within the project study area.
+King County has completed field inspections for the Thornton Creek Basin Sewer Study and Upgrade Project.
+In July and August, we conducted smoke testing in five small geographic areas within the project study area.

-Smoke testing will help to locate problem areas within the local sewer system, which connects to the County’s Thornton Creek sewer pipe.
-This is a safe, efficient and cost-effective method that will help us minimize environmental damages that occur when the sewer system is overfilled with stormwater and can lead to sewer overflows.
-Read the Smoke Testing frequently asked questions to learn more about smoke testing and what to expect.
+Thank you to the residents in these areas for your cooperation during smoke testing.
+Smoke testing provided important data about potential problem areas within the local sewer system, which connects to the County’s Thornton Creek sewer pipe.
+This is a safe, efficient, and cost-effective method that will help us minimize environmental damage that occurs when the sewer system is overfilled with stormwater and can lead to sewer overflows.
+Read the Smoke Testing frequently asked questions to learn more about smoke testing.